-Spring is in the air, a fact that hasn’t gone unnoticed for us members of the ArtSmart Roundtable, a group of culturally focused travel bloggers.
+Spring is in the air, a fact that hasn’t gone unnoticed for us members of the ArtSmart Roundtable.
 For this month’s round of articles the focus is naturally on the warmer, brighter season ahead.
 The theme for the month is ‘spring‘.
 For us it will be a good reason to head out into the fresh air and locate the world’s best open-air museums.
 What the other members of the group are planning?
 Count on something similar: you can find all the other articles linked to at the end of this article.
 Enjoy!

-There are in any case many good options where you can combine art and outdoorsy activities.
-You can be out in the sun, enjoy the fresh breeze in your face and have a wonderful art-filled experience.
+Luckily there are many good options where you can combine art and outdoorsy activities.
+You can be out in the sun, enjoy a fresh breeze and have a wonderful art-filled experience.
 But where exactly shall we go to find the world’s best open-air museums?
-We have our list of favourites ready, some we have visited already, some we wish to, and the combination of the two is what we’re going to share with you here.
-In our list below we travel from our front door here in The Netherlands to America, from Japan to Brazil and from there to some remote corners of Eastern Europe.
+We have our list of favourites ready.
+Some we have visited already, some we wish to, and the combination of the two is what we’re going to share with you here.
+In our list below we travel from our front door here in The Netherlands to America, from Japan to Brazil.
+From there we go to some remote corners of Eastern Europe.
 Through the outskirts of Nordic capitals we head south to Catalonia to even land on the other side of the world in New Zealand.